owid/etl/docs/architecture/structure.md

 The automatically generated step adapts the data for grapher, including:

-- Generating a grapher variable for every combination of values of dimensions (e.g. `Death rate (sex=male, age group=60-70)`).
+- Generating a grapher variable for every combination of values of dimensions (e.g. `Death rate (sex=male, age group=60-70)`)
-- Converting countries to `entity_id` values that match the `entities` table in MySQL.
+- Converting countries to `entity_id` values that match the `entities` table in MySQL
-- If the dataset has multiple sources, merging them into a single combined source to fit Grapher's data model for sources.
+- If the dataset has multiple sources, merging them into a single combined source to fit Grapher's data model for sources

 ## Features and constraints